Formed in 1989 by David Parland and Joakim Sterner, Necrophobic was

 a war march fades in, and then slowly fades back into the acoustic piece.

-end and is exactly what you would expect a new Necrophobic album to sound like.
-There are no surprises here, which may please
+to end and is exactly what you would expect a new Necrophobic album to sound like.
+There are no surprises here, which may

-some fans that had difficulty getting into the previous record.
-In the end, Death To All is another strong album
+please some fans that had difficulty getting into the previous record.
+In the end, Death To All is another decent

 (2 Nov.
 2009)